C. W. Grafton

 Cornelius Warren ("Chip") Grafton (June 16, 1909 – January 31, 1982) was an American crime novelist.
 He was born and raised in China, where his parents were working as missionaries.
 He was educated at Presbyterian College in Clinton, South Carolina, studying law and journalism, and became a municipal bond attorney in Louisville, Kentucky.

 The hero of his first two mystery novels (The Rat Began to Gnaw the Rope and The Rope Began to Hang the Butcher) was a lawyer named Gilmore Henry.
-The first two lines of a nursery rhyme were the titles of these first two novels, which suggested that other Gilmore Henry novels would follow, but none did.
+Two lines of a nursery rhyme, The Old Woman and Her Pig were the titles of these first two novels, which suggested that other Gilmore Henry novels would follow, but none did.
 (A partial manuscript of a third novel, The Butcher Began to Kill the Ox, is known to exist.)
 Henry did not appear in Grafton's two subsequent novels.

 Honors and awards

 The Rat Began to Gnaw the Rope won the 1943 Mary Roberts Rinehart Award.
 It was one of the first titles chosen to be reprinted in the Library of Congress Crime Classics series.